Level 2 | Standards of Care Intensive | 20 CEs

 - Prevention measures to keep mother and baby healthy

 This course provides you with a succinct overview of the latest standards for Diabetes Self-Management Education (DSME) and Support Programs.
-If you are taking the CDCES Exam or considering setting up a DSME program, this program is designed for you.
-We review the 10 standards and provide strategies on implementation.
+If you are taking certification exams or considering setting up a DSME program, this program is designed for you.
+We highlight the newly revised and simplified 2022 Standards and provide strategies on program implementation.
 In addition, we discuss Medicare Reimbursement and covered benefits.
 This course provides insights into the exam philosophy and also highlights critical content areas.

 - Discuss marketing strategies for success